phoenixTW/LinkedListADT/README.md

 		 traverse is a function pointer that takes a reference to data as its argument.
 This traverse function should, for instance, let you traverse a list and print all its elements.

+		 					v2.0

+void * getElementAt(LinkedList, int )

+		- Given an index as an integer, return the data reference contained at that position in the list.
+		For ex: getElementAt(2) should return the element at index 2.
+		This is basically like an array's [] operator.
+Return NULL if index is invalid.